QEMU-emulated ARM Cortex-M3 on MPS2 (AN385)

 Note: follow the instructions in Step 1 of the previous section to get QEMU on your system.

+Step 2: Download the ARM GNU embedded toolchain and include the ARM compiler arm-none-eabi-gcc in your shell's path.
+Run "which arm-none-eabi-gcc" to make sure that produces a valid path.
 Note: This step is the most difficult as the most up-to-date version of the ARM GNU embedded toolchain is currently not in any package management system.
-What you will need to do in your system is download the embedded toolchain, extract the archive to a directory of your choice, and adding that directory to your system's path.
-On Windows (WSL)/MacOS/Linux, this means adding export PATH=$PATH:<>
+What you will need to do in your system is download the embedded toolchain (arm-none-eabi), extract the archive to a directory of your choice, and add that directory to your system's path.
+To do this on MacOS/Linux, add "export PATH=$PATH:<ARM toolchain directory>" to the profile of your shell (usually this is ~/.bashrc or ~/.zshrc but it depends on your own system customization), and then run "source <profile path>".

-Step 7: Rerun the file Start_Quick_Connect by directly invoking it through a terminal to see your changes.
+Step 7: Rerun the file "Start_Quick_Connect" by directly invoking it through a terminal to see your changes.

 Specifications